 If you can’t change a fact of life, then be smart enough to walk away from it, that’s always been Hollis’s motto.
 Walk away fast.

-March thought Hollis was the love of her life and that she belonged with him and the worst part is, she allowed him to colour her entire life and take over even her soul.
+March thought Hollis was the love of her life and that she belonged with him and the worst part is, she allowed him to colour her entire life and take over her soul.
 No human being should have that much power over you.
+It always ends badly.

 He appreciates the topsy-turvy in life; he is always believed , for instance, that mutation is good for a species.
 If he’d been someone who was easily convinced by statistics, rather than a man who rejoiced in the odd and unprecedented, he would never have gone after March in the first place.

-Richard, March’s husband, is a nice and an even tempered human being, who understood bugs better than people (he was an entomologist).
+Richard, March’s husband, is a nice and an even tempered human being, who understands bugs better than people (he is an entomologist).
 A little is known about his career and how devoted he was to his studies and students, but it is never made clear why he loved March.
 He chose her knowing that she didn’t love him but perhaps thought that she could love him for all the kindness and generosity he had showered upon her.
 But love works in strange ways.
 It does not follow Newton’s law of action and reaction.
 She did grow to care for him but she never loved him.
 It was Hollis she was crazy about.
-I don’t think she loved him either.
+And to be honest I don’t think she loved him either.

 Look at the trouble love brings.
 Look at the mess it makes.

 Hollis and March share many similar traits.
 Both are selfish, reckless and destination bound for destruction.
 This is not love.
 They cannot save each other.
 They ruin each other.
-But March is not vindictive or cruel like Hollis, who wouldn’t think twice before killing a defenseless creature to make his point or to make money.
+But March is not vindictive or cruel like Hollis, who wouldn’t think twice before killing a defenseless creature to make his point.

 When all is said and done, the weather and love are the two elements about which one can never be sure.
 That’s what you learn at sixty, and, as it turns out, no one is ever surprised by this bit of news.

 This book is full of secrets.
 The affair behind the stable marriage and the heartbreak behind the companionship, the not so perfect family life that the world does not see.
 Judge wonders about the age old question, can one love two people at the same time.
 I think the question should be, can he love them as they deserve to be loved?
 The answer is there in the book itself.
 His daughter Susie cannot commit to anyone for the fear that her relationship would turn to be like her parents.
 We inherit so much more than our genes and pick up things they never would have wanted their offspring to.

 We never know the whole truth nor do we wait to see all the sides of it before we make our decision or pass judgement.
-Always a case of fill in the blanks.
-That’s what we do all our lives, yet never stop passing snap judgements.
+It’s always a case of fill in the blanks.
+That’s what we do all our lives, yet we never stop passing snap judgements.
 I have written people out of my life before hearing their side of the story so I know a thing or two about judgement and the damage it causes.

 History is personal, Gwen understands that now.
 All you are seeing is what’s before you, the rest is guesswork.

-As the book ended the most interesting character changed from Hank to Alan.
+As the book ended, for me the most interesting character changed from Hank to Alan.
 And for some strange reason he reminded me of Boo Radley.
 You have to read the book to find out.

 Among men and women, those in love do not always announce themselves with declarations and vows.
 But they are the ones who weep when you’re gone.